GuillaumeBouchetEpitech/wasm-cryptopp-as-module/README.md

 Definition file is provided for TypeScript (or limited JavaScript autocompletion).

-Works in a Node.js context (if you don't lie the crypto module...?).
+Works in a Node.js context (if you don't like the crypto module...?).

 Unit tested:
 * C++ code rely on GoogleTest